-- Transferring or moving from place to place (e.g., moving from the bed to a chair)
+- Walking and transferring (e.g., moving from the bed to a chair)

 - Noticeable weight loss due to poor diet, difficulty cooking, eating, shopping for food, etc.

-- Bruises, wounds or other marks on the body that could indicate a senior has fallen or is having trouble walking or moving from place to place.
+- Bruises, wounds or other marks on the body that could indicate falls or changes in mobility

 - Increased agitation

 - Changes in sleep patterns (e.g., insomnia or sleeping all day)

 - Stacks of unopened mail, late payment notices or bounced checks

 - Unpaid bills, calls from collectors or utilities being turned off

 - Spoiled food that doesn’t get thrown away

 - Little or no fresh, healthy food or overall low food supply